Skip to main content

 Causely provides native integration with PostgreSQL to help you identify and resolve database issues before they impact your users.

-Instead of just monitoring symptoms, Causely analyzes real-time signals to surface the actual root causes of database issues.
+Instead of just monitoring symptoms, Causely analyzes real-time signals to surface the underlying causal factors driving database issues.

 By setting up the PostgreSQL integration, you will be able to do the following:

-• Identify root causes originating from your PostgreSQL database, including:
+• Identify causes for reliability issues originating from your PostgreSQL database, including:

 • Observe the database as an entity in the Topology Graph, including it's relationships to other entities on the service map, infrastructure stack and dataflow map.